ahinko/home-ops/docs/cluster/provision.md

 This will install the tools we need like `kubectl`, `talosctl` & `talhelper`.

-We also need to create a `.env` file in the root of this project.
-See `.env-example` for which info is needed.

 ## 1.1 SOPS

 SOPS is a way of keeping our secrets encrypted so we can commit them to git.
 These encrypted secrets are then decrypted before they are applied to the Kubernetes cluster.